Location: Tanger st. 40-42 y Alaba st.132-138, 08018 Barcelona

-Programme: 50 housing for the elderly, 20 temporary housing units
+Programme: 47 social housing units and 20 temporary housing units

 Promotor: Patronat Municipal de l’habitatge

 Consultants: JSS (MEP), Manel Arguijo (structures), Alex Ivancic (sustainability), Angela Vidal (budget)

 Budget: 4.626.000 €

 Cost: 837 €/sq.m

 – AVS 2018 Award Best Social Housing in Spain

 – 2018 Architecture MasterPrize, Los Angeles, categoria Social Housing.

 – Mapei Award a la arquitectura sostenible 2018